tjcooney/Simple-NVR/README.md

 # Simple-NVR
-I didn't like the NVR's that were available publically so i made my home with gstreamer.
+I didn't like the NVR's that were available publically so I made my home with gstreamer and nginx backbone.
+It should work with RTSP streams from any camera manufacturer.
+Still working on stability and security, but it works.